Colorado lawmakers kill effort to stop metro district developers from buying own bonds

 "Only in Colorado is it considered ethical for developers to serve as board members to issue tax-supported government bonds to themselves, based on terms that they alone set," attorney and metro district expert Brian Matise said.

 Although several people tied to the metro district industry testified, none was a board member who purchased their own bonds.
-That left bill co-sponsor Sen. Robert Gonzalez, D-Denver, puzzled.
+That left bill co-sponsor Sen. Robert Rodriguez, D-Denver, puzzled.

 "We don’t have the people buying their own bonds and the conflict of interest that exists testifying today," he said.
 "It’s always the bad actors who make it bad for everybody and this bill applies to those people."